 The 10 Best Olympic Weight Benches

 This wiki has been updated 43 times since it was first published in May of 2015.
 Specifically designed to hold a standard seven-foot lifting bar, Olympic weight benches are an essential piece of equipment when it comes to serious strength-training programs.
 Instead of joining an expensive commercial gym - and dealing with the commitment and commute - consider purchasing one of the options listed below and working out in the comfort of your own home.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes